ivan-kleshnin/unredux/docs/frameworks.md

 }
 ```

-Note that you not only express natural sequences sequntially.
-You also can accumulate the action
+Note that you not only express (natural) sequences in a convenient syntax, but also accumulate the action
 results in scope!
+Both of these features are missing in CycleJS.

-Now CycleJS' approach allows you to isolate side-effects in the library code so you can test your app
+CycleJS' approach allows you to isolate side-effects in the library code so you can test your app
 without mocking.
 Sounds good, but the HUGE drawback is that you can no longer express effectful
 sequences sequentially.
 It's trivial to make a one-off side effect and DOM stuff is mostly like that.
 It's already hard to express two sequential effects (think optimistic updates where you affect STATE and SERVER)